Nicholaswogan/PhotochemPy/README.md

 # PhotochemPy
 PhotochemPy will be a photochemical model of terrestrial atmospheres.
 Given inputs, like the stellar UV flux, the atmospheric temperature structure, etc., this code will find the steady-state chemical composition of an atmosphere.

 I'm working on it right now.
 It isn't quite done, but is usable.
-The current version of the code can reproduce older calculations (for example, see `input/templates/Archean+haze/validation.jpg`)
+For a brief tutorial see the jupyter notebook `Tutorial.ipynb`.

+## Compliation
+Download the repository and run the bash command `./compile_parallel.sh`.
+For now, you will only be able to use PhotochemPy when your working directory is the root directory of this repository.

 ## New things